OSGeo/OSGeoLive-doc/doc/quickstart/pywps_quickstart.rst

 Installing pywps-flask
 ======================

-Since the example service depends on Flask, make sure it installed on your
+Since the example service depends on Flask, make sure it is installed on your
 OSGeo-Live:

 `sudo apt install python-flask`